A Comprehensive Guide to Understanding the Registrar of Companies in Singapore

 - Memorandum and Articles of Association (“M&AA”) of the company, if the company wishes to use its own customised M&AA.

 Naturally, for inexperienced local and foreign entrepreneurs or foreign corporations, being unable to anticipate these requirements may result in unforeseen delays.
-Two of the requirements in particular, are more easily achieved with the assistance of a professional corporate services provider; namely – (i) an ordinarily resident director; and (ii) a registered office in Singapore.
+Two of the requirements in particular, are more easily achieved with the assistance of a professional corporate services provider; namely – (i) a director who is ordinarily a Singapore resident; and (ii) a registered office in Singapore.

 An ordinarily resident director is a director who is above 18 years of age and is ordinarily resident in Singapore.
 For foreign entrepreneurs or foreign corporations who may not have existing contacts in Singapore, it is the norm for them to rely on the nominee director services of a professional corporate services provider.
 By doing so, foreign entrepreneurs and foreign corporations can leverage off the experience of a professional nominee director, as well as be assured that the director can be relied on to be present and available to fulfil the annual compliance requirements, such as signing of directors’ resolutions to open a bank account, or approve the accounts of the company.
 For more information about the role and responsibilities of a local nominee director, read Rikvin’s article here.